-This nimble, lightweight, extreme terrain master is all-new for 2020 and now, proudly features the TPI (transfer port injection) letters next to its name making it ready for the strict EURO 4 homologation.
-This means that there is no longer a need for re-jetting or mixing fuel, making this easy-to-shred thoroughbred even simpler to ride and work on.
-Already recognized for its supreme agility, the new KTM 150 EXC TPI benefits from a brand-new frame with improved flex characteristics that, together with the many other new changes, helps elevate rider and machine to incredible new levels of competence.
+This nimble, lightweight, extreme terrain master proudly features the groundbreaking TPI (transfer port injection) making it comply with the strict EURO 4 homologation.
+This means that there is no need for re-jetting or mixing fuel, making this easy-to-shred thoroughbred even simpler to ride and work on while delivering excellent fuel efficiency and clean exhaust emissions.
+Recognized for its supreme agility, the KTM 150 EXC TPI benefits from a lightweight frame with class-leading flex characteristics that helps elevate rider and machine to incredible new levels of competence..

 The 150 cc 2-stroke engine has received some significant changes for 2020.
 Thanks to state-of-the-art engineering, innovative 2-stroke design, a newly developed cylinder and revolutionary TPI fuel injection technology, the new powerplant is more refined than ever before, delivering class-leading power throughout the entire rev range.
 The benefit of the updates to this compact, lightweight 2-stroke, is reflected in the highly effective power delivery and easy rideability, making it a great option for those looking to delve into more extreme enduro action.
 With Euro IV homologation, it's not only considerately green, but leaves the competition green with envy too.